 It’s ideal for ladies who want to try road cycling because its upright and endurance geometry is more comfortable than performance geometry.
 It’s also super affordable, so it won’t break your budget.

-You will always find the right gear that will be easy enough to climb your local hills with the Microshift 2x8spd groupset.
-Just remember that the shifters are positioned differently than Shimano groupsets.
+You will always find the right gear to climb your local hills with the Microshift 2x8spd groupset.
+Just remember that the shifters are positioned differently from Shimano groupsets.

 Another benefit is that this bike has platform pedals, so you don’t have to buy them separately.
 And finally, you get a lifetime frame warranty.